-Note: Even if there are only four dogs in a team, the team captain is still required to advise the timekeeper that these four dogs are racing in each heat.
+- 1. In four-dog racing, even if there are only four dogs in a team, the team captain is still required to advise the timekeeper that these four dogs are racing in each heat. - 2.
+In pairs racing, even if there are only two dogs, the team captain must still confirm that both dogs are racing in each heat.